telerik/blazor-docs/components/menu/overview.md

 ## Show and Hide Behavior

 By default, the Menu child items are displayed on mouse hover over the parent item and hidden on mouse leave.
-You can configure the Menu to [show and hide the items by clicking or tapping them]({%slug menu-show-hide-behavior%}).
+You can configure the Menu to [show and hide child items by clicking or tapping the parent]({%slug menu-show-hide-behavior%}).

 ## Templates